ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 It's almost impossible to standardize application names across all vendors.
 You can define your own application name with regular expressions.

+From 7.12, you can also disable regex matching on application names.

 !!! info